 On August 15, DJs Bryan Gee and Patife headlined at Drum & Bass on the Boat in Prague, Czech Republic.
 The country closed its borders and introduced a strict curfew on March 16, gradually reducing measures just a month later and lifting most restrictions by May 11.
 Soon after, clubs were allowed to open at 100 capacity and open-air events were also given the go-ahead, with the limits increased in June, so that 500-capacity venues could open their doors and outdoor parties could host 1,000 guests.

-“The boat had a capacity of 300, but we only sold 200 tickets just to be extra safe.
+“The boat had a capacity of 300.
 Because of this, and the boat being open-air, we had no real legal limits on what we could do,” Tomas tells us.
 “To be honest, if our party had been planned as an indoor event, I would have cancelled it.
 Even myself, I don’t feel like going to a club and having to squeeze past people but the boat was great.
 The weather was good and the feeling was so wonderful.”

 Photos and videos of the party posted to social media show people reasonably distanced from each other with lots of space on the boat’s two levels.
 Tomas reports that everyone was happy to finally have somewhere that they could go after months of club closures.
 “People are tired,” he says.
 “I don’t think there was any negative response before or after the event, which is marvellous.
 The feedback was super positive.
 It seemed obvious from ticket sales that there were more people who wanted to return to normal life than those who were afraid of it.
 It’s important to show the world that there is some hope and we can still have good parties.”